Shaq's OGs win the 1st NBA All-Star mini-tournament, topping Chuck's Global Stars 41-25 in the final

 The Rising Stars — a team of first- and second-year players — weren’t an easy out against a roster with a combined 86 All-Star appearances and $2.7 billion in on-court earnings.
 There were nine lead changes and five ties.

-Curry scored eight points for the OGs, while Dalton Knecht and Ryan Dunn each had eight for the Rising Stars.
+Curry scored eight points for the OGs, while the Los Angeles Lakers' Dalton Knecht and Phoenix's Ryan Dunn each had eight for the Rising Stars.

 Next season's All-Star weekend — Feb.
 13-15, 2026 — will be headquartered at Intuit Dome, the Los Angeles Clippers' new home in Inglewood, California.